asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 # Sub-patterns in request/reply

-In the simple example above we saw how you could set up a request and reply pattern across two applications, where the request and reply happened over the same channel `/` on an unknown server and protocol, which could have been HTTP, Kafka or WebSocket, in this simple example it does not really matter, cause the only difference would be how the server information is defined.
+In the simple example above we saw how you could set up a request/reply pattern across two applications, where the request/reply happened over the same channel `/` on an unknown server and protocol, which could have been HTTP, Kafka or WebSocket, in this simple example it does not really matter, cause the only difference would be how the server information is defined.

-However, there are sub-patterns to request and reply that AsyncAPI v3 supports, let's take a look at them.
+However, there are sub-patterns to request/reply that AsyncAPI v3 supports, let's take a look at them.

 ## Request/reply over different channels
 If you come from a REST or WebSocket environment, this sub-pattern might seem unfamiliar, but in the event-driven world of Kafka or NATS this is a common pattern to utilize where you do the request over one channel, and reply on a different one.